Energia Medical LLC

 Supporting Gait Training and Lower-Extremity Rehabilitation

-2. Pair vibration with known neuromuscular interventions such as balance drills, closed-chain strengthening, or proprioceptive tasks.
+2. Pair vibration with closed-chain strengthening, balance drills, or gait-preparatory exercises.

-3. Modify joint angles (e.g., slight knee flexion) to target specific proprioceptive systems.
+3. Adjust joint angles and stance width to target specific proprioceptive systems.

 Conclusion